dhuszti/watsonx.data-lab/README.md

 ORDER BY max_expense DESC
 ```

-### This sample query could be used by the fictional business to determine which purchasing method is associated with the largest orders.
+4. This below sample query could be used by the fictional business to determine which purchasing method is associated with the largest orders.
 (Db2 & Watsonx.data Hive table).
-1. Copy the below SQL to SQL editor and run it
+5. Copy the below SQL to SQL editor and run it
 ```
 select
   pll.product_line_en as product,